mundano17/ordin/README.md

 ## Roadmap

-- [ ] Recovery from failed transactions using WAL
 - [ ] Folder watcher + automation mode
 - [ ] Bug fixes and broader testing
 - [ ] Fix datasize in yaml to allow users to write KB, MB, etc